-2. Monitor European HIV, TB, viral hepatitis, and STI policy developments at national and international levels, contribute to the work of regional and global agencies, and coordinate civil society responses and inputs on policy development and implementation.
+2. Monitor European HIV, TB, viral hepatitis, and STI policy developments at national and international levels, contribute to the Think Tank, and coordinate civil society responses and inputs on policy implementation.

 3. Coordinate EHLF

 This includes enabling the monitoring and reviewing of HIV and co-infections related and relevant legislation, linking and learning between HIV legal specialists and NGOs, and producing locally relevant resources.